reforia/reforia.github.io/_posts/unreal/engine/2024-12-21-bpvm-bytecode-I.md

 ### UBlueprintGeneratedClass
 As mentioned earlier, when executing a Blueprint’s logic, we’re not running the `UBlueprint` object directly (since it only exists in the editor).
 Instead, we’re executing the compiled bytecode stored in a compiled version of the `UBlueprint` object, which is known as `UBlueprintGeneratedClass`.

 >Technically, the Blueprint Editor triggers the generation of the `UBlueprintGeneratedClass`, but that’s merely a placeholder.
-The actual compilation process is handled by `FKismetCompilerContext`, which compiles the visual scripting nodes into executable code (bytecode) and writes this back into the `UBlueprintGeneratedClass`. {: .prompt-info}
+The actual compilation process is handled by `FKismetCompilerContext`, which compiles the visual scripting nodes into executable code (bytecode) and writes this back into the `UBlueprintGeneratedClass`.
 {: .prompt-info}

 Just as `UBlueprint` is *NOT* a subclass of `ACustomClass`, `UBlueprintGeneratedClass` is also *NOT* a subclass of `ACustomClass`.
 This means there’s no such thing as: